 the Youth vs Clive Palmer's

 Youth Verdict, alongside The Bimblebox Alliance, is placing an objection against Clive Palmer’s Waratah Coal Project.
 Youth Verdict is objecting on the basis that our Human Rights (rights to life & rights to culture) will be impacted by further fossil fuel mines.
-You can view the objection documents on the Our Case page.
+You can view the objection here (EA) and here (ML).

 Young people are in the midst of numerous crises.